Earning and Redeeming Rewards Key to Hotel Loyalty

 Satisfaction is measured on a 1,000-point scale.
 Overall satisfaction with hotel loyalty/rewards programs improves to 701 in 2015 from 676 in 2014.

-Although all brands ranked in the study have varying number of hotel locations, program loyalty/reward currency value resonates with program members driving satisfaction.
-For brands with many and convenient locations, members earn points each time they stay, and the points they accumulate can be redeemed for a variety of goods and services including future hotel stays, shopping, dining, travel and transportation, or the points may even be gifted/donated.
-Brands with a lesser number of locations may not have a point system, but might offer a tiered system whereby members can earn level-based privileges, such as free upgrades and hotel credit.
+Although all brands ranked in the study have a varying number of hotel locations, program loyalty/reward currency value resonates with program members driving satisfaction.
+For brands with many and convenient locations, members earn points each time they stay, and the points they accumulate can be redeemed for a variety of goods and services including future hotel stays, shopping, dining, travel, and transportation, or the points may even be gifted/donated.
+Brands with a lesser number of locations may not have a point system but might offer a tiered system whereby members can earn level-based privileges, such as free upgrades and hotel credit.